Who Was Aristotle Onassis?

 Wealth Grows during World War II

-At the outbreak of World War II, Aristotle Onassis registered his fleet of cargo ships to Panama, which gave him tax-free status and reduced his overhead costs, making him one of the lowest cost shipping merchants in the world.
-He struck a deal with the U.S. Government whereby he offered reduced prices on shipping military equipment in exchange for the U.S. granting him very favorable prices on war surplus cargo ships in spite of a ban on non-citizens buying military surplus equipment.
-This allowed him to build one of the world largest privately owned fleets.
+At the outbreak of World War II, Onassis registered his fleet of cargo ships to Panama, which gave him tax-free status and reduced his overhead costs, making him one of the lowest cost shipping merchants in the world.
+He struck a deal with the U.S. Government whereby he offered reduced prices on shipping military equipment in exchange for the U.S. granting him very favorable prices on war-surplus cargo ships in spite of a ban on non-citizens buying military surplus equipment.
+This allowed him to build one of the world's largest privately-owned fleets.
 It has been recorded that Onassis never lost a ship during the war.
-Reasons for this vary from being very lucky, to having made deals with both sides, though no credible evidence exists to prove this.
+Reasons for this vary from being very lucky to having made deals with both sides, though no credible evidence exists to prove this.

 Soon, however, both of them were having affairs.
 In 1957, Onassis met Maria Callas, one of the most famous opera singers in the world.
 Onassis was so proud of his relationship with Callas that he began to flaunt it.
 Athina was wrecked by embarrassment and divorced him in 1960.

-Several months before John F. Kennedy was assassinated, Onassis befriended Jackie Kennedy, America's queen.
-In the agony following JFK's death, Jackie clung to Onassis for friendship.
+Several months before John F. Kennedy was assassinated, Onassis befriended Jacqueline, America's queen.
+In the agony following JFK's death, Jacqueline clung to Onassis for friendship.
 In time, they become lovers.
 In 1968, the two married on Onassis' privately owned island.
 Generally, the American public reacted very negatively to the news.
 One newspaper's headline implored, "Jackie, How Could You?"

-Ari's son, Alexander, was a notorious brat as a child, but when he was an adult, Ari insisted that his son work for him.
+Onassis' son, Alexander, was a notorious brat as a child, but when he was an adult, Onassis insisted that his son work for him.
 In 1973, Alexander died in a terrible plane crash.
-Ari was devastated with his son and heir gone.
+Onassis was devastated with his son and heir gone.